 buyMyplace’s main business advocates for consumers to become their own real estate agent.
 Home owners are able to list and sell their properties online through its platform, without having to pay commission to real estate agents.

-, said that under the partnership, buyMyplace will be able to offer mortgage and other finance products through AFG
+AFG general manager of sales and operations, Mark Hewitt, said that under the partnership, buyMyplace will be able to offer mortgage and other finance products through AFG’s network of brokers.

 “We are still working through the final details of how [the partnership] is going to work out in practice.
 Our intention is [buyMyPlace] will be a credit licensee under our licence and they will be able to offer their customers a bespoke comparison tool,” he told Australian Broker

 “buyMyplace vendors will also be able to directly engage with AFG brokers local to their area, who can help them find the best loan for their needs, and provide them with a seamless customer experience.